-Today’s guest post is written by Troy E. Schmidt.
+Today’s guest post is written by Troy E. Schmidt, author of Fish Sandwiches: The Delight of Receiving God’s Promises.

 When two people first get married, they give of themselves as much as they can in light of having only limited information about each other.
 Then, as the years go on, and they see each other in action, they grow closer as their trust increases.
 True intimacy takes time; it’s not instantaneous.